 The department collaborates and engages with the university and external communities through a wide array of activities.
 Collaborators include the Three Village Historical Society (TVHS), the Ward Melville Heritage Organization (WMHO), and Raynham Hall Museum.
 Read more...

 With the acquisition of the two Washington letters, Special Collections carved its niche as an archive of record for primary source material about the Culper Spy Ring.
 Public recognition for leading engagement and educational activities has been bestowed on the department and the university.
 The Three Village Historical Society presented the Kate Wheeler Strong Award in 2007 to Assemblyman Steven Englebright, Dr. and Mrs. Henry Laufer, and Stony Brook University “for their unique efforts surrounding the acquisition of the 1779 George Washington Culper Spy letter.”
 In December 2009, Special Collections and University Archives received from the New York Board of Regents and New York State Archives the Annual Archives Award for Program Excellence in a Historical Records Repository for "its outstanding archival program that contributes significantly to understanding the region’s history.”
 The university was lauded for its “well managed archives” and “its efforts to provide access to the country’s documentary heritage."

 About the Department

 Special Collections and University Archives at Stony Brook University select, acquire, preserve and provide access to rare, valuable, and scarce primary and secondary materials in a variety of formats in support of the educational and research endeavors of Stony Brook University's students, faculty, and staff.
 The department also extends its services to researchers in the wider geographic region, nationally, and internationally.
-The collection includes: books, manuscripts, and maps; University Archives; audio/visual materials; and digital collections.
+The collection include books manuscripts, maps; University Archives, audio/visual materials, and digital collections.